 Frequently Asked Questions

-These are questions that prospective graduate applicants ask frequently.
+These are questions that prospective applicants to the M.S. and Ph.D. programs in Computer Science ask frequently.
 Please read these carefully before sending us an email.

 At a minimum, applicants to the graduate program must have taken undergraduate courses in computer science and mathematics so they are prepared to take the program’s required and elective courses.
 Please review the information on our website and the Graduate School of Arts & Sciences admissions page to determine eligibility and prospects for admission.